VolhaP87/Twitter_Sentiment_Analysis/README.md

 Sentiment analysis is a popular way for organizations to determine and classify opinions about a product, service, or idea.
 With the help of sentiment analysis companies get a better understanding of how customers feel about their brand, gain insights that help to improve their products and services, make business more responsive to customer feedback, react quickly to negative sentiment and turn it around, monitor brand’s reputation in real-time, and keep customers happy by always putting their feelings first.

-This project tends to analyze Twitter sentiment about Apple and Google products in order to detect negative mentions and take remedial actions before they escalate.
+This project tends to analyze Twitter sentiment about Apple and Google products in order to better understand how people feel about them.
 ***

 ## Business Problem
 Tweeter Home Enterteinment Group asked to analyze Twitter sentiment about Apple and Google products in order to help businesses monitor their brands and understand customers needs.
-The main purpose of the analysis was to build an NLP model that could rate the sentiment of a Tweet based on its content and detect angry customers or negative mentions, so the company could take remedial actions fast before the negativity escalates.
+The main purpose of the analysis was to build an NLP model that could rate the sentiment of a Tweet based on its content and give insights to the companies how people feel about their products.
 ***

 ## Data Understanding
+## Data Understanding
 The data for the analysis was taken from CrowdFlower via data.world links.
 Human raters rated the sentiment in over 9,000 Tweets as positive, negative, or neutral.

 The data represented an imbalanced multiclass classification problem.
-Since the company wanted to concentrate on the negative Tweets in order to take remedial actions fast, both false positives and false negatives were of a cost in the analysis.
+Since the company wanted to learn how customers felt about certain products, both false positives and false negatives were of a cost in the analysis.
 In the case of a false positive, a positive Tweet would be identified as negative and the company would have to spend resources and time to analyze it.
 However, in the case of a false negative, the model would identify a negative Tweet as positive, and the company would miss the sentiment of interest and let negativity escalate.
-Since the class proportion in the analyzed dataset was skewed and both false negatives and false positives were balanced in importance, F-measure, or the harmonic mean of the precision and recall values, was chosen as an evaluation metric.
-However, because in this particular situation false negatives were more important to minimize, while false positives were still significant (for the company it would be better not to miss any negative tweets than spend time on analyzing positives that were identifies as negatives), F-measure with more attention on recall was preferred.
+Since the class proportion in the analyzed dataset was skewed and both false negatives and false positives were balanced in importance, Fbeta-measure, or the harmonic mean of the precision and recall values, was chosen as an evaluation metric.

-The solution for this problem was found by using the Fbeta-measure.
-The Fbeta-measure is an abstraction of the F-measure where the balance of precision and recall in the calculation of the harmonic mean is controlled by a coefficient called beta:
+The Fbeta-measure is a measure where the balance of precision and recall in the calculation of the harmonic mean is controlled by a coefficient called beta:
 ![](Images/formula.png)

 The β parameter is a strictly positive value that is used to describe the relative importance of recall to precision.
 A larger β value puts a higher emphasis on recall, while a smaller value puts a higher emphasis on precision.
 Three common values for the beta parameter are as follows: